FEP / PTFE Encapsulated O-Rings (Teflon-Encapsulated)

 Food & Beverage

-Processing equipment seals, dairy fitting O-rings and brewery tank seals requiring FDA compliance
+Static seals in processing equipment, dairy fitting O-rings and brewery tank seals requiring FDA compliance in aggressive CIP chemical environments.

 Chemical Processing